Ha-L0/Ha-L0.github.io/_posts/2023-01-13-[H4]-Proving-Grounds-Play-VULNHUB-Funbox-Rookie.md

 root
 ```

-> So there should be sensitive information inside the `zip` files.
+> So, there should be sensitive information inside the `zip` files.
 {: .prompt-info }

-In the next step we download every `zip` files.
+In the next step we download every `zip` file.
 ```bash
 ftp> get anna.zip
 local: anna.zip remote: anna.zip